 - Can my climber fall thought the rungs?

 This was the first thing we worked on once we knew from extensive research that a dual rung top would be extremely beneficial for the climbing experience.
 But we also knew that it had to be done well and be the safest we could make it.
 After many calculations we settled on the perfect spacing, not too narrow and not too wide.
 The gaps between all the rungs are uniform (even between the top two rungs) which is an important safety feature to prevent misstep.
 The rung spacing has been carefully placed in order to conform to and in fact surpass stringent EU safety standards which actually only applies to frames over 60cm.
-This means that while little climber legs might be able to dangle between the gaps, which is perfectly safe, even a very small child’s torso will not be able to fit between the rungs.
+This means that while little climber legs might be able to dangle between the gaps, which is perfectly safe, even a very small child’s torso will should not be able to fit between the rungs.

 - Why does Triclimb have two top rungs rather than one?